 HELENE VON DAMM

 Ambassador Helene von Damm grew up in a small town in Austria and immigrated to the United States as a young woman.
 After becoming a US citizen, she became interested in politics and began working at the American Medical Political Action Committee.
 There she met Ronald Reagan who had just announced his candidacy for Governor of California.
-Being inspired by his vision for America, she joined his campaign and stayed at his side in a variety positions during his entire political career.
-They included Personal Secretary, Northeast Regional Finance Director during the 1976 Presidential campaign and, as the first woman, Assistant to the President for Personnel in the White House.
+Being inspired by his vision for America, she joined his campaign and stayed at his side in a variety of positions during his entire political career.
+They included Personal Secretary, Northeast Regional Finance Director during the 1976 presidential campaign and, as the first woman, Assistant to the President for Personnel in the White House.
 She ended her political career with her appointment as US Ambassador to Austria in 1983 before becoming an international business consultant.
-Helen von Damm attended Northwestern University in Chicago and the University of California in Los Angeles.
-She has participated in the prestigious Business Executive Seminar of the Aspen Institute in Colorado, and has an Honorary Degree of Doctor of Law from the University of New Hampshire.
+Helene attended Northwestern University in Chicago and the University of California in Los Angeles.
+She has participated in the prestigious Business Executive Seminar of the Aspen Institute in Colorado, and has an honorary doctorate in Law from the University of New Hampshire.
+Her hobbies include mountaineering and reading and she has a single engine pilot's license.

-Mimma Viglezio is a creative consultant, writer and editor; she currently advises companies, boards and CEOs on matters related to organisation, strategy, product and communications; and has been Editor in Chief of LULA Magazine since June 2015.
+Mimma Viglezio is a creative consultant, writer and editor; she currently advises companies, boards and CEOs on matters related to organization, strategy, product and communications.
+She is the Editor in Chief of SHOWstudio, Nick Knight’s digital platform.
 Born and raised in Lugano, Switzerland, she started her career in marketing advising clients such as Bulgari and Celine.
-Mimma then went from overseeing global communications for Bulgari to taking over the role of worldwide communications director at Louis Vuitton, and from June 2005 was executive vice president of global communications for Gucci Group, controlling and coordinating the activity of 8 brands.
-Mimma Viglezio sits on several boards or advisory boards including the Financial Times Luxury Summit.
-She has recently worked for Mario Testino, ID Magazine, Nadja Swarovski, Canali SpA, and the Swiss Broadcasting Corporation (RSI), as well as being a panelist and writing for several publications.
-She is an adviser of The Fund For Global Human Rights and a Member of the Leadership Committee of Women for Women International.
+Mimma then went from overseeing global communications for Bulgari to taking over the role of worldwide communications director at Louis Vuitton, and from June 2005 was executive vice president of global communications for Gucci Group, controlling and coordinating the activity of eight brands.
+Mimma sits on several boards or advisory boards including the Financial Times Luxury Summit.
+She has worked for Mario Testino, ID Magazine, Nadja Swarovski, Canali SpA, and the Swiss Broadcasting Corporation (RSI), as well as being a panelist and writing for several publications.
+She is an adviser of the Fund for Global Human Rights and a Member of the Leadership Committee of Women for Women International.

 PAUL VAN ZYL

 From 1995-1998, Paul, a South African, served as the Executive Secretary of South Africa's Truth and Reconciliation Commission, which was charged with investigating Apartheid-era crimes.
 He helped to establish the commission, develop its structure and modus operandi, and manage its operations.
-Paul co-founded the International Center for Transitional Justice (ICTJ) in 2001 in response to a growing recognition that facing legacies of past abuse and injustice is crucial to protecting human rights around the world.
+In 2001, Paul co-founded the International Centre for Transitional Justice (ICTJ) in response to a growing recognition that facing legacies of past abuse and injustice is crucial to protecting human rights around the world.

-Teri Schwartz is the Dean of the UCLA School of Theater, Film and Television (UCLA TFT) where she has launched a new vision and long range plan that re-imagines entertainment and performing arts education as an interdisciplinary enterprise grounded in humanistic storytelling, social impact, technology and innovation, and global diversity.
+Teri Schwartz is the Dean of the UCLA School of Theater, Film and Television (UCLA TFT) where she has launched a new vision and long-range plan that re-imagines entertainment and performing arts education as an interdisciplinary enterprise grounded in humanistic storytelling, social impact, technology and innovation, and global diversity.
 Prior to becoming UCLA TFT’s new dean, she successfully served as the founding dean of the Loyola Marymount University School of Film and Television.
-Schwartz is an award winning feature film producer whose many films garnered nominations for Academy, Emmy, Golden Globe, Grammy and MTV awards.
-She is a member of the Producers Guild of America; Directors Guild of America; Academy of Television Arts and Sciences and serves on the Television Academy’s Foundation Board of Directors; the Geffen Playhouse Board of Directors; Women’s Media Center Board of Directors; Savannah Film Festival Advisory Board; Los Angeles Stage Alliance Board of Governors; and the Governing Council of the Los Angeles-India Film Council.
-Recently, Schwartz received the 2015 Lifetime Achievement Award for Feature Film Producing from CAY/FILM; the 2013 American Spirit Award from the Caucus for Producers, Writers & Directors for her Special Achievement in Educating New Filmmakers; and in 2012, she was honored as Variety’s 2012 Media Mentor of the Year.
+Teri is an award-winning feature film producer whose many films have garnered nominations for Academy, Emmy, Golden Globe, Grammy and MTV awards.
+She is a member of the Producers Guild of America; Directors Guild of America; Academy of Television Arts and Sciences and serves on the Television Academy’s Foundation Board of Directors; the Geffen Playhouse Board of Directors; Women’s Media Center Board of Directors; Savannah Film Festival Advisory Board; Los Angeles Stage Alliance Board of Governors; and the Governing Council of the Los Angeles-India Film Council; the Swarovski Foundation Board of Trustees; and is a UC Regents appointee to the California State Summer School of the Arts Board of Trustees.
+Recent awards: the 2018 UCLA Community School Bruin Partnership Award for Service and Dedication; 2015 Lifetime Achievement Award for Feature Film Producing from CAY/FILM; the 2013 American Spirit Award from the Caucus for Producers, Writers & Directors for her Special Achievement in Educating New Filmmakers; and was honored as Variety’s 2012 Media Mentor of the Year.